-4 Planning of new SafetyNET services
+4 Planning of new Registering for SafetyNET services

-- 4.1 Authorities wishing to become officially registered information providers of MSI to ships at sea via SafetyNET services should contact the IMO via the International [Enhanced Group Call] Coordinating Panel at an early stage for advice.
-The plans of any prospective registered information providers should be coordinated with the IMO, IHO and WMO and with other national authorities, before authorization to broadcast via SafetyNET services may be granted by the International SafetyNET Coordinating Panel, in accordance with the procedures set out in Annex 2. - 4.2 Once authorised and registered, MSIP's should contact the LES operator(s) or Inmarsat as they desire to use for promulgation of information to their areas of responsibility, in order to determine specific details for addressing messages, accessing the LES, charges and payment for services and any other matters with respect to providing MSI to mariners. - 4.3 The International SafetyNET Coordinating Panel, in cooperation with IHO and WMO, undertakes the coordination of times for scheduled transmissions.
+- 4.1 Authorities wishing to become officially registered information providers of MSI to ships at sea via SafetyNET_sentices_services should contact the IMO via the International SafetyNET_Enhanced Group Call Coordinating Panel at an early stage for advice.
+The plans of any prospective registered information providers should be coordinated with - the IMO, IHO and WMO and with other national authorities, before authorization to broadcast via SafetyNET services may be granted by the International SafetyNET Coordinating Panel, in accordance with the procedures set out in Annex 2.

+- 4.2 Once authoriszed and registered, information-providersMSIP's should contact the LES operator(s) or <a href="Inmarsat_service-provider(s-as-they desire to use for promulgation of information to their areas of responsibility, in order to determine specific details for addressing messages, accessing the LES, charges and payment for services and any other matters with respect to providing MSI to mariners. - 4.3 The International SafetyNET Coordinating Panel, in cooperation with IHO and WMO, undertakes the coordination of times for scheduled transmissions. - transmissions.

-- 4.4 Mariners should be informed of the establishment of a SafetyNET service by the inclusion of full details in Notices to Mariners and other national nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS.
-In addition, full details of the service should be sent to the International SafetyNET Coordinating Panel at the address given in Annex 1. - 4.5 Questions concerning promulgation of MSI through the SafetyNET services can be addressed to the International SafetyNET Coordinating Panel at the address given in Annex 1. - 4.6 Questions concerning the operation of the Inmarsat system should be addressed to
+4.4 Mariners should be informed of the establishment of a SafetyNET service by the inclusion of full details in Notices to Mariners and other national nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS_as_amended.
+In addition, full details of the service should be sent to the International SafetyNET Coordinating

+- Panel at the address given in Annex 1.

+4.5 Questions concerning promulgation of MSI through the SafetyNET services can be addressed to the International SafetyNET Coordinating Panel at the address given in Annex 1. - Formatert: Utheving

+4.6 Questions concerning the operation of the Inmarsat system should be addressed to

-Maritime Safety Services
+Maritime Safety Services,

-Inmarsat Global Ltd
+Inmarsat Global Ltd-

-99 City Road
+99 City Road,

-London EC1Y 1AX
+London EC1Y 1AX,

-United Kingdom
+United Kingdom-

-Email address: maritime.safety@inmarsat.com
+E-mail address: maritime.safety@inmarsat.com-